PythonOptimizers/cygenja/doc/source/introduction.rst

 File patterns: only :program:`fnmatch` patterns
 -------------------------------------------------

-Translation rules can only correspond to :program:`fnmatch` patterns.
+Translation rules can only be applied to files corresponding to `fnmatch <https://docs.python.org/2/library/fnmatch.html>`_ patterns.
 While this covers most cases, it might be a limitation for some.

 We also use the same kind of file patterns to trigger the translation.

 Directory patterns: only :program:`glob` patterns
 -------------------------------------------------

-To select the subdirectories within which the rules will be applied by :program:`cygenja`'s engine, only  :program:`glob` patterns can be used.
+To select the subdirectory(ies) within which the rules will be applied by :program:`cygenja`'s engine, only  `glob <https://docs.python.org/2/library/glob.html>`_ patterns can be used.

 Contradictory *actions* are not filtered or monitored
 -----------------------------------------------------